homeputers/ebal/README.md

 - Resource limits for each container to optimize performance
 - Configurable server name for Nginx, allowing you to serve the application under a custom domain (e.g., `ebal.yourdomain.com`).
   - To set this locally, create a `.env` file in the project root (you can copy `.env.sample` to `.env` and modify it) with the line `ENV_SERVER_NAME=your.desired.domain` (e.g., `ENV_SERVER_NAME=ebal.localhost`).
-  - Your `docker-compose.yml` is already set up to use this variable.
+  - All compose files are already set up to use this variable.
   - Remember to update your local `/etc/hosts` file to point your chosen domain to `127.0.0.1` for local testing.

 ## Deployment